Home » Medieval English Drama » Everyman in Performance

 Internal evidence further supports the view that the playwright had performances on detached stages in mind.
 The script calls for three distinct locations–“the hye seat celestyall” (line 153) from which God speaks in the beginning; the position “here above” (line 895) to which the Angel leads Everyman’s soul; and the House of Salvation, the abode of Confession.
 That the House of Salvation and the “place here above” really are thought of as places distinct from the main playing area is proved by the two processions, each lasting for ten lines, the first by Everyman and Knowledge to the House of Salvation (lines 535-44), and the second by Everyman and the Gifts of Nature to the grave (lines 780-89).
 The most likely position for the grave is beneath the place “here above.”

 Another distinctive feature of Everyman is the heavy cuing of entrances.
 Death, Kindred and Cousin, Strength, Beauty, Discretion and Five Wits, for instance, are all called on stage.
 Fellowship’s entrance is particularly well prepared for.
-Everyman pointedly mentions Fellowship’s name at line 197, and he is visible to the audience by line 202, since Everyman says, “I se hym yonder, certaynely,” but he seems not to be in a position from which to talk to Everyman until four lines later still.
+Everyman pointedly mentions Fellowship’s name at line 197, and he is visible to the audience by line 202, since Everyman says, “I se hym yonder, certaynely,” but he seems not to be in a position where he can talk to Everyman until four lines later still.
 Similarly, Everyman’s return after attending mass is announced in some otiose lines:

 V. Wittes: …Pes!
 For yonder I se Everyman come,